Daniel-Higgins/Off-The-Book-twitterBot/README.md

 # Off-The-Book-twitterBot
-This python twitter application reports the best odds per game in a list from the most popular sports books to use.
+This serverless python twitter application reports the best odds per game in a list from the most popular sports books to use.
 The different files can be used to display the entire league as a whole or just a specific team.
 The odds come from a centralized JSON object provided by the-odds-api.com

+This serverless application is run from Lambda in AWS.

 Algorithms used: